SS City of Bedford: Details

 William Gray & Company built City of Bradford at the former Ellerman, Gray, Inchcape and Strick (EGIS) shipyard in Sunderland on the River Wear.
 She was launched on 17 July 1924 and completed that October.

 She was 430.0 ft long, had a beam of 55.1 ft and draught of 27 ft 9 in.
 William Gray and Company's Central Marine Engine Works in West Hartlepool built her quadruple-expansion engine, which was rated at 728 NHP.

 In 1933 Hall Line had a Bauer-Wach exhaust steam turbine added.
 Exhaust steam from the low-pressure cylinder of her piston engine drove the turbine.
 The turbine drove the same shaft as her piston engine by double-reduction gearing and a Föttinger fluid coupling.

 The exhaust turbine increased City of Bedford's fuel efficiency.
-It also increased her total installed power to 844 NHP, which was a 16 percent increase and gave her a speed of 12.5 kn.
+It also increased her total installed power to 844 NHP, which was a 16 per cent increase and gave her a speed of 12.5 kn.

 By 1935 City of Bedford had been fitted with wireless direction finding and an echo sounding device.